ahusseinali/mapia/README.md

 # Mapia
 Mapia is an interactive map about whats going on around you.
 It looks for interesting stories and places around you and display them on a Google Map.

+## Installation
+1. Download the respository.
+2. (_Optional_)You can use your keys for Google Maps API and Yelp API or use the current keys.
+2. Open _./dist/index.html_ in your browser (Compatible with recent browsers).

+### Rebuild Instructions
+1. Run `npm init` to install dependencies.
+2. Run `gulp` to generate _./dist_ directory.

 ## Features
 1. Display full size **Google Map** of my neighborhoud (Bellevue, WA, USA).
 2. Get places of interest from **Google Places API** (__Restaurants, Hotels, Stores, Groceries, Hospitals__).